Project overview

 - additional ambulatory and outpatient care capacity

-- improved accessibility to the campus, including internal access, urban spaces, landscaping and wayfinding.
+- improved accessibility to the campus, including internal access, outdoor spaces, landscaping and wayfinding.

 Status